-One lazy weekend, I was listening to “Hey Jude” when I realized I had never actually read the book of Jude.
+One lazy weekend, I was listening to the classic Beatles song “Hey Jude” when I realized I had never actually read the book of Jude.
 I grabbed my Bible and flipped open to the short letter in the New Testament.

 A few verses in, the author warns his newly Christian audience to be careful with their faith, “I want to remind you, although you once fully knew it, that Jesus, who saved a people out of the land of Egypt, afterward destroyed those who did not believe.”